This article was originally published on Oct. 15, 2018, and updated on April 8, 2021.

 In the end, they all do the same thing: provide blog security.
 But there are different features and capabilities they have, so you can choose which options you need most:

-- Sucuri — Offers SSL certificates (gives you an https web address, instead of http), has blacklist monitoring, file integrated monitoring, security notifications, and security hardening.
+- Sucuri — Offers SSL certificates (gives you an https web address, instead of http), has blocklist monitoring, file integrated monitoring, security notifications, and security hardening.
 You also receive instant notifications when something is wrong with your blog.

 - WordFence — It’s simple to use, but has powerful protection tools, including login security, enforcing complex passwords, and security incident recovery tools, as well as a malware scanner that looks at files, themes, and plugins for malicious code (see item #2 above).
 It also limits login attempts and has a ban feature similar to the combination I just described.